crowdAI/train-schedule-optimisation-challenge-starter-kit/planning_rules/planning_rules.md

 ![](planning_rules/img/route_ex_1.png)

 #### Example 2: Also no Routing Penalty
 Also the following solution does not involve any _route_sections_ with positive _penalty_ and therefore does not incur any routing penalty either.
+It is an equally good route as the one in Example 1.

 ![](planning_rules/img/route_ex_2.png)